elnebuloso/reel/README.md

 ### Installation

-Download and install the latest reel script for the current version
+Download and install the latest reelx (Reel Execution) script for the current version

 #### Linux